The Right Order to Add Hot Tub Chemicals

 3. Add Chlorine or Bromine To The Hot Tub Water

-This is what kills contaminants, bacteria, and algae in your hot tub and what keeps your water sanitary.
+This is what kills contaminants, bacteria, and algae in your hot tub and keeps your water sanitary.
 So, refresh your sanitizer levels each week.
-That can mean adding chlorine granules directly to the water or adding bromine tablets to a floating dispenser.
+You can add chlorine granules directly to the water or bromine tablets to a floating dispenser.

 If you’re using bromine, it can take a while for these levels to build up in your water.
 So, if you’re having trouble, be sure to check out our other video on how to use bromine in a hot tub.